 Our boating accident attorneys are uniquely equipped to handle all types of boating accident cases.
 Whether your boating accident involved a drunk or otherwise negligent boat operator, a defective boat or boating equipment, or a jet ski or water-skiing accident, our attorneys are ready to roll up their sleeves and fight for you.
 We have successfully handled all types of boating accident and injury cases throughout Massachusetts.

-With more than 20 years of experience in personal injury law, the Law Offices of Jeffrey S. Glassman has been on the winning end of a wide variety of boating accident claims, including those involving:
+With more than 20 years of experience in personal injury law, the Jeffrey Glassman Injury Lawyers has been on the winning end of a wide variety of boating accident claims, including those involving:

 - Commercial boats

 - Charter boats

 - Party boats

 - Pontoon boats